h1alexbel/h1alexbel.github.io/_posts/2023/07/2023-07-02-degratation-of-programming-languages.md

 The same with 90% of features in "modern" programming languages such as Java, Kotlin, TypeScript, Go, Ruby, etc.

-While languages and platforms formulate the [maintainability](https://h1alexbel.github.io/2023/06/25/maintainability-first-others-second.html) of the programs we create, modern languages start looking uglier, uglier, and uglier.
+While languages and platforms formulate the [**maintainability**](https://h1alexbel.github.io/2023/06/25/maintainability-first-others-second.html) of the programs we create, modern languages start looking uglier, uglier, and uglier.
-To satisfy all the needs, modern languages inevitably start introduce ability to write the same things in a different way, a.k.a flexibility, or [syntactic sugar](https://www.yegor256.com/2017/04/11/flexibility-equates-lower-quality.html).
+To satisfy all the needs, modern languages inevitably start introduce ability to write the same things in a different way, a.k.a flexibility, or [**syntactic sugar**](https://www.yegor256.com/2017/04/11/flexibility-equates-lower-quality.html).

 > _Simply put, higher quality comes from simpler languages. - Yegor Bugayenko_